Understanding the Art of Portrait: Techniques and Styles Explained

 Posing and Expression Coaching

-We guide posture, chin angle, hands, and micro-expressions.
-We use conversation to help the sitter relax, and we aim to capture authentic leadership character, personality, and likeness—without turning the session into performance, bringing calm direction so we keep making progress even under pressure.
+Posture, chin angle, hands, and micro-expressions are guided.
+Conversation helps the sitter relax, aiming to capture authentic leadership character, personality, and likeness—without turning the session into performance, bringing calm direction to keep making progress even under pressure.
 The sitter should look like themselves, just refined.
-This is especially important for women executives and women leaders: we keep the portrait direct, we protect likeness, and we keep beauty real rather than stylized.
+This is especially important for women executives and women leaders: the portrait is kept direct, likeness protected, and beauty kept real rather than stylized.

 Real Example

-We photographed a fintech founder in their Midtown office, then near Bryant Park for outdoor shots.
-The indoor portraitscommunicated authority and focus; the outdoor portraits brought approachability and a sense of the world beyond the boardroom.
+An example includes photographing a founder in their office, then near a park for outdoor shots.
+The indoor portraits communicated authority and focus; the outdoor portraits brought approachability and a sense of the world beyond the boardroom.
 Together, the portrait collection told a complete narrative that still feels corporate.
-This is one example of how portraiture can represent a person in a modern company.

 Common Uses for Executive Portraits